watertreader/Cousera/Inferential_Statistic/Assignment.md

 With hypothesis being set, we will check out the assumption for this study.
   * One assumption is to assume the data is normally distributed.
 Even though the sample size is rather small, we are to consider them normal
   * Another assumption is that there is no residual effect from chocolate consumption ie effect of consumption would not linger/spill over for any period after the test.
 Or simply the assumption are that the observations are independent from previous test.
   * Last assumption we are to assume that the observations are random.
-There is no given instructions to cyclist on which order (white or dark chocloate), they should consume first
+There is no given instructions to cyclist on which order (white or dark chocloate) should consume first.

 ## Test Observation
+We have the results of the sprint distance (mean, standard deviation  and the corresponding p-value) covered without having chocolates, after having white chocolates for a week and after consuming dark chocolate for a week and tabulated below

 |    | Baseline | White Chocolate (WC) | Dark Chocolate (DC) |
 --- | --- | --- | --- |
 Mean (m) | 1367 | 1419 | 1606 |